 - Parking: included in the entrance

-Yes, feel free to take our dog with you.
+Yes, feel free to take your dog with you.

-There is a gravel and grassy road between the car park and the lake shore, so you can go to the lake either with a stroller or with a wheelchair.
+There is a gravel and grassy road between the car park and the lake shore so that you can go to the lake either with a stroller or wheelchair.
 However, the hiking trail around the lake is no longer barrier-free (officially).